awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 **Note**
 Amazon S3 does not support HTTPS access to the website\.
 If you want to use HTTPS, you can use Amazon CloudFront to serve a static website hosted on Amazon S3\.
-For more information, see [How do I use CloudFront to serve a static website hosted on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) and [Requiring HTTPS for communication between viewers and AWS CloudFormation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html)\.
+For more information, see [How do I use CloudFront to serve a static website hosted on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) and [Requiring HTTPS for communication between viewers and CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html)\.

 **To test your website endpoint**